teijuan/dg/src/site/notes/DG/Commissions 2022.md

 > [!warning] I'll be closed on Aug 2nd, 2022.
 > – Why?
-> I've quite a few projects that I'd like to get started or continue working on  some before this year ends and one 'till September, and because of the pending comms.
+> I've quite a few projects that I'd like to get started or continue working on.
+> Some before this year ends and one 'till September, and because of the pending comms.
 I can't get enough focus and time for those projects.

 ## Prices
 | Style | Head | Bust | Full |